regebro/hovercraft/docs/presentations.rst

             * One new item will be shown on every <next> press

 And, as with pagarphs you can have individual control of each item.
-But Due to the ReStructuredText syntax you can't have individual control on the first item of a list, it will always be shown from the start::
+But due to the ReStructuredText syntax you can't have individual control on the first item of a list, it will always be shown from the start::

     #.
 This will be shown when you get to this slide